 The course helps young people develop their vocal skills, such as breathing and tone production, as well as reading music, and their knowledge of the choral repertoire.

-The course is being run by the choir conductor, Fergus Black, and adult choir member Karen Baza.
+The training is run by the choir conductor, Fergus Black, Primary School teachers Suzanne Over and Clare Camp, and adult choir member Karen Baza.
 The course is like having free music lessons.